couchbaselabs/agent-catalog/README.md

 ## Docs and templates

-Refer to [`docs/`](docs) to explore templates and other references while writing your agent workflow with rosetta.
+Refer to [`docs/`](docs) to explore templates and other references while writing your agent workflow with agent_catalog.

 ## For Contributors / Developers